Within weeks, beyond what anyone had predicted, the experiment worked. The young man and two other patients began to regain some vision.

 The day of the surgery, the hospital thawed out the vial containing the virus.
 Research coordinator Kathy Marshall carried it down the hall in a cooler.

-Maguire's surgical team prepped Tommaso, stamping the red mark on his forehead.
+Maguire's surgical team prepped Tommaso, marking the red spot on his forehead.
 He was draped and put under anesthesia.

 Because Tommaso was young, the clear substance inside his eye - called the vitreous - was still fairly firm and jelly-like.
 The needle, a flexible instrument called a cannula, could not be inserted all the way back to the retina.